Oghma-Infinium/Morning-Star/README.md

 ### Starting the Game

-Click "Run" in the top right of Mod Organizer.
+Click "Run" in the top right corner of Mod Organizer.
 Start a new game.
 You will have the option to skip the Helgen attack scene and start at the exit of the Helgen Keep cave.

 ## Updating the modlist